Eventyret/DevHangout/README.md

 ### Back end

 -   [Python](https://www.python.org/)
-    The whole backend is written in [Python](https://www.python.org/) as [Django](https://www.djangoproject.com/) is written in Python.
+    The whole backend code is written in [Python](https://www.python.org/) because [Django](https://www.djangoproject.com/) is written in Python.
     > Python is a programming language that lets you work quickly and integrate systems more effectively.

 -   [Django](https://www.djangoproject.com/)
     The whole backend is built with Django and added DRT(Django Rest Framework) on top of it.
     > Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 Built by experienced developers, it takes care of much of the hassle of Web development so you can focus on writing your app without needing to reinvent the wheel.
 It’s free and open source.

 -   [Django Rest Framework](http://www.django-rest-framework.org/)
-    We are using DRF to add an out of the box API for our project
+    I am using DRF to add an out of the box API for our project

     > Django REST framework is a powerful and flexible toolkit for building Web APIs.

 -   [Django Rest Framework](https://github.com/davesque/django-rest-framework-simplejwt)
     A JSON Web Token authentication plugin for the Django REST Framework.
     > Simple JWT provides a JSON Web Token authentication backend for the Django REST Framework.
 It aims to provide an out-of-the-box solution for JWT authentication which avoids some of the common pitfalls of the JWT specification.
 Assuming users of the library don't extensively and invasively subclass everything, Simple JWT's behaviour shouldn't be surprising.
 Settings variable defaults should be safe.

 -   [Heroku](https://www.heroku.com/)